Guardian angels: The most bizarre and amazing rescues of 2019 in pictures and videos

 'Angel' saves Arizona family from drunken driver

-A miraculous rescue occurred in October when a man accidentally saved a family crossing a busy street in Arizona from a suspected drunken driver.
+A miraculous rescue occurred in October when a woman accidentally saved a family crossing a busy street in Arizona from a suspected drunken driver.

-Shannon Vivar, who police would later call an "angel," smashed his car into a Jeep that was running a red light at an intersection -- and appeared to be about to mow down a couple crossing the street, pushing a stroller.
+Shannon Vivar, who police would later call an "angel," smashed her car into a Jeep that was running a red light at an intersection -- and appeared to be about to mow down a couple crossing the street, pushing a stroller.

 Phoenix police arrested the Jeep driver, Ernesto Oveso, 23, after a brief chase.

-Days after video of the accident was released, Vivar was honored as a “community hero” and given a 2018 Chevy Cruz to replace his damaged vehicle, courtesy of used-car retailer Carvana.
+Days after video of the accident was released, Vivar was honored as a “community hero” and given a 2018 Chevy Cruz to replace her damaged vehicle, courtesy of used-car retailer Carvana.

 Oregon woman stuck in septic tank for days